-Supply chain traceability has become imperative for businesses, especially for retailers and brands in the fashion and apparel industries.
-Rising consumer demand for transparency and sustainability, coupled with increasing and stricter regulatory requirements, means retailers need supply chain traceability now.
+In 2026, supply chain traceability is an imperative for businesses, especially for retailers and brands in the fashion and apparel industries.

 The commercial benefits of supply chain traceability to business are wide-ranging.
-By implementing effective traceability, businesses are empowered to meet regulatory requirements, improve operational efficiency, boost brand reputation, and make cost savings.
+By implementing effective traceability solutions, businesses are empowered to meet regulatory requirements, improve operational efficiency, boost brand reputation, and make cost savings.

 table of contents: